 I hope that my example provides you with the inspiration and the motivation to help create the change that you wish to see in the world.

 See this PDF with clickable links to what the funds came from and the organizations it was donated to.

-I’ve also come up with a means to deliver more money to causes through my involvement in the media.
+I’ve also come up with a means to deliver more money through my involvement in the media.
+You’ll see this under “Media Donations for Expenses” on the spreadsheet.
 A lot of money is spent by media outlets for things like travel, hotels, and food.
 They tend to opt for more luxurious means then I would.
 I’ve decided to get by on less than they offer me, and in doing so I ask them to donate the money I save them to a nonprofit.
-I’ve had a few opportunities to do this so far and it has been a success.
-When I went to London to promote Tethered I saved them $2,000 by flying economy instead of a bigger seat, staying with a friend rather than at the $600/night hotel, and taking public transportation rather than being picked up.
+For example, hen I went to London to promote the first Discovery show I did I saved them $2,000 by flying economy instead of a bigger seat, staying with a friend rather than at the $600/night hotel, and taking public transportation rather than being picked up.
 We donated that to FeedBack who used it to rescue food that would have gone to waste and get it to people in need instead.